Increase the conversion rate of telemarketing campaigns in a bank using Artificial Intelligence

 6. Testing analysis

 The objective of the testing analysis is to evaluate the generalization performance of the neural network.
 The standard way to do this is to compare the neural network outputs against data that it has never seen before, the testing instances.
-A commonly used method to test a neural network is the ROC curve.

 - Classification accuracy: 79.4% (ratio of correctly classified samples).